 When you make a purchase, Apple Card will create a unique, one-time code that authorizes the purchase.
 And in order to verify a purchase, you’ll need to use either Face ID or Touch ID to confirm your identity.
 Apple says it’ll reduce theft by not allowing someone who steals your iPhone to also make a purchase with your Apple Card.

 We've also learned that you can refresh the Apple Card's credit card number within the Wallet app if you're very concerned about privacy and that you can even use a different number for different merchants.

 Physical Apple Card

-The physical Apple Card s made from a titanium design that comes with laser-etching for your name and Apple logo.
+The physical Apple Card is titanium and uses with laser-etching for your name and Apple logo.
 There’s also a chip in the card that can be inserted into payment terminals when you’re at a store.